GEIBEL Marketing Logo

 The best defense against a hoax, myth or urban legend is to nip it in the bud.
 When your company first gets wind of it - post a factual ‘reality check' prominently on your web site.
 Also, make sure the four prominent urban legend web sites, Snopes.com, The Straight Dope, UrbanLegends.com and About.com's Urban Legend Guide get copies of your press release on the subject.
 If you're successful at nipping it in the bud, well enough.
 If it still persists - perhaps send a press release out on the newswires and hold a conference call with the media if there is enough interest.
 Again, the objective is to discredit it, without repeating it enough to cause it to be validated.

 Web muggings can take many forms - perhaps the most common being the Morality Mugging due to layoffs and corporate restructuring, and depressed stock prices.
 The best preventative measure against a web mugging of any sort is to have clear, timely and expansive corporate information posted on your web site.
-As part of your defense, a member of the corporate staff should routinely (once week or so) scan the forums (google.com works well for Internet chat groups) for any attempted muggings.
-Postings should be evaluated for mis-information content and possible damage, and where appropriate, responses drafted and counter-posted (usually under a pseudonym).
+As part of your defense, have Google News Alerts (or an equivalent) set up for key terms (your company name, executives' names, etc.) which will give you a real time alert to any comments being posted.
+Postings should be evaluated for mis-information content and possible damage, and where appropriate, responses drafted and counter-posted.
+A characteristic of Internet postings that quickly becomes apparent once you have news alerts set up is how much of the Internet is simply an echo chamber.
+In other words, you will see the same item repeated gain and again by different sources.

 One final caveat - with any delicate issues, such as layoffs or negative financial news, all communication with employees should be done verbally.
 It never fails to amaze me the number of companies that send internal emails on these topics, which is to guarantee that they will be posted to the web within 24 hours.